andrejs-poikans/andrejs-poikans/README.md

 ## Hi there 👋

-here you can find some web proejcts in process
+here you can find some web projects in process